alexcoder04/rfap/README.md

 # rfap - Reliable File Access Protocol

-This project is in a very early stage.
-We are still in the planning phase, so radical changes are to come.
+**This project is in pre-alpha stage, so expect radical changes to come.**

-This repository contains documentation, specifications, overviews and organizational information about the protocol.
+This repository contains documentation, specifications, overviews, organizational information and general discussions about the protocol.
 See [related projects](#related-projects-in-progress) for actual implementations.

 ## Related projects (in progress)

+Note: none of these projects has reached a stable release so far.

  - https://github.com/alexcoder04/rfap-go-server - reference server implementation
  - https://github.com/alexcoder04/librfap - Python library